dotnet/designs/accepted/2020/platform-checks/platform-checks.md

       dependency.
     - Library consumers don't have to install a NuGet package to get diagnostics when using platform-specific APIs
+* The analyzer must be satisfy the quality bar in order to be turned on by default
+    - No false positives, low noise.

 ### Non-Goals